Application Strategy: Flash the Chaplain?(Reblog)

-I’ve already told about slipping and bumping down the stairs on my rear when attempting to make a grand entrance wearing a new sexy and sophisticated black cocktail dress for a college date.
+I’ve already told about slipping on my strappy little high heels and bumping down the stairs on my tush when attempting to make a grand entrance wearing a new sexy and sophisticated black cocktail dress for a college date.

-Another time I was wearing a much bustier cousin’s hand me down debutant evening gown.
-It was strapless with a flowing soft chiffon skirt with a slight train.
+Another time I was wearing my more generously endowed debutante cousin’s hand me down evening gown.
+It was strapless with a lovely flowing soft chiffon skirt with a slight train.
 I felt like a princess.
 As I stepped forward to meet my date’s parents in the receiving line, he accidentally stood on the train.
 I almost made my own debut when I went forward and the dress did not.

 The clothes jinx tradition continued into my early forties.
-My husband had started a new business in what turned out to be a recession, so money was tight.
+My husband had started a new business in what turned out to be a recession while we had three children in college, so money was tight.
 I was applying for a much needed civil service job as an Associate Director of Religious Education for the Chaplains’ Division on a nearby Army Post.
-I had recently been given several very smart hand me down dresses by my wealthy sister-in-law.
+I had recently been given several very smart hand me down dresses by my sister-in-law.
 I chose a tailored A-Line dark blue dress with a high neck and a zipper down the front.
-I combined it with a camel colored jacket and matching neck scarf.
+I combined it with a camel jacket and matching camel and dark blue colored neck scarf.
 I felt very chic.

 I never knew when the zipper had come apart or whether anyone else had noticed, but later when I got to know the very Italian Chaplain, I always wondered if flashing him got me the job.

-Posted on March 22, 2014, in Humor, Personality and tagged clothes jinx, comic relief, coming out, dangerous evening gowns, debut, embarrassing moments, flashing, flashing the chaplain, hand me downs with a surprise, how to get hired, total humiliation.
+Posted on February 1, 2016, in fear, Humor, Personality, Total Humiliation and tagged clothes jinx, comic relief, coming out, dangerous evening gowns, debut, embarrassing moments, flashing, flashing the chaplain, hand me downs with a surprise, how to get hired, total humiliation.
 Bookmark the permalink.
-6 Comments.
+12 Comments.